Albatross314/datasciencecoursera/README.md

 # datasciencecoursera
 ## Repository for the Data Science Coursera course material
-Here I share some stuff that I done during this amazing course ;)
+Here I share some stuff that I did during this amazing course ;)